Scarso327/AltisLife-Framework/README.md

       - HMS Liberty
       - Police Evidence Storage
       - Research Storage
-  - <b>Ace-Insipred Revivial System</b>
+  - <b>Ace-Insipred Revival System</b>
-    - Instead of clicking a button and waiting, random injuries are added that required bandages before you can be revived!
+    - Instead of clicking a button and waiting, random injuries are added that require bandages before you can be revived!
   - <b>Capturable Locations</b>
     - Static Cartels
       - Drug Cartels